 What do you explore in your PhD-project?

-What did you do before doing a PhD at LUCSUS?
+What is your background?
+What did you do before starting your PhD at LUCSUS?

 What do you hope your research can contribute with to society?

 Understanding how societal-nature relationships in glacierised environments are changing due to glacier retreat is important and immediate.
 Our findings from this project can hopefully be used to create a different, unique, pluralistic, and vibrant narrative regarding the ways glaciers are discussed and encountered in the larger climate change discourses.